darklaunch/darklaunch.com/blog/2009/09/26/twitter-s-frame-breaker-to-stop-clickjacking.md

 	};
 }
 ```

 ```
-if top window is not this window{
+if top window is not this window {
 	render the page starting here
 	refresh the page making me the top window to break out of any frames remove page content (html including graphics, buttons, etc)